benc-uk/pikube/readme.md

 ## Hardware

-I am not going to provide a fixed bill of materials for what you need, but at a minimum have at least two spare Raspberry Pi in order to make this worthwhile.
+I am not going to provide a full bill of materials for what you need, but at a minimum have at least two spare Raspberry Pi in order to make this worthwhile.
 For reference this is what I used:

 - 3 x Raspberry Pi 4
 - 3 x microSDHC cards (I used 32GB, I'm sure 16GB would work too)